Principal Decomposition with Nested Submanifolds: Application to single-cell RNA sequencing data

 Figure \ref{fig:Real-tsne} visualizes the two-dimensional t-distributed stochastic neighbour embedding of the input data alongside the configurations with the highest average silhouette index from the three examined methods.
-The figure of the principal nested submanifolds reveals that the proposed method modifies the data distribution while maintaining inter-group relationships.
-For instance, the Paneth (group 10) stands out distinctly from the majority.
-Moreover, the boundaries between the Stem, Transit Amplifying, Transit Amplifying Gen 1, and Transit Amplifying Gen 2 (groups 11--14) are more sharply defined compared to the other methods, indicating superior performance.
-Furthermore, our method promotes the emergence of additional subclasses within the samples.
-Groups such as Enterocyte Mature Proximal, Enterocyte Progenitor, Enterocyte Progenitor Early, Stem, and Transit Amplifying Gen 2 (groups 4--6, 11, and 14) exhibit clearer subclass distinctions.
-While this feature increases the intra-group distance, thereby slightly diminishing the silhouette index performance, it provides a novel insight into the clustering of these single-cell RNA data that is not captured by the alternative methods.
+The figure of the principal nested submanifolds suggests that the proposed method modifies the data distribution while maintaining inter-group relationships.
+For instance, the Paneth (group 10) appears distinctly separated from the majority.
+Moreover, the boundaries between the Stem, Transit Amplifying, Transit Amplifying Gen 1, and Transit Amplifying Gen 2 (groups 11--14) appear more distinct than in the other displayed embeddings, which is consistent with a different geometric separation in this representation.
+Furthermore, our method may reveal additional subclasses within the samples.
+Groups such as Enterocyte Mature Proximal, Enterocyte Progenitor, Enterocyte Progenitor Early, Stem, and Transit Amplifying Gen 2 (groups 4--6, 11, and 14) exhibit more visible subclass distinctions.
+While this feature increases the intra-group distance, thereby slightly diminishing the silhouette-based summary, it also provides a complementary geometric perspective on the low-dimensional organization of these single-cell RNA data that is less visible in the alternative methods.
+From the present perspective, the value of the example is not only that one embedding separates groups well, but that the nested sequence offers mutually compatible views of the same biological system across dimensions, allowing broad organization and finer refinement to be examined together.
 Additional scatter plots of the embeddings under different dimensions of these three methods are available in the Appendix.